PuneetP16/magnificent-quiz/README.md

 # Magnificent Quiz in React

-Magnificent Quiz is a Quiz App, where users can play quizes by category.
+Magnificent Quiz is a Quiz App, where users can play quizzes by category.

 ## Authors